marcoverl/CVUserGuide/source/Overview.rst

 -  ssh / scp basic usage;

--  Basic linux usage (except what's described in this guide);
+-  Basic linux usage (except what's described on :ref:`Some basics on Linux administration`);

 -  Accessing your VM 'the graphical way'.